Getting involved in PHARMAC's decision-making

 What do we consult on?

-Activities we consult on can include:
+Questions we consult on include:

-- Whether to fund a new medicine
+- whether to fund a new medicine

-- Whether to widen or restrict access to an already funded medicine
+- whether to widen or restrict access to an already funded medicine

 Who do we consult with?

-How can you get involved?
+How you can get involved

-What happens to your response?
+What happens to your feedback?